Short Biplane No. 2: Design and development

 The Short No.2 was ordered from Short Brothers in April 1909 with the intention of competing for the £1,000 prize announced by the Daily Mail for the first closed-circuit flight made by a British aircraft.
-The layout of the aircraft was similar to that of the Wright Model A, which the Short Brothers were building under license.
+The layout of the aircraft was similar to that of the Wright Model A, which the Short Brothers were building under licence.
 It was a biplane with a forward elevator and rear-mounted tailplane, driven by a pair of pusher propellers, chain-driven by the single centrally mounted engine, but differed in a number of significant respects.
 It was designed to take off using a dolly and launching-rail, like the Wright aircraft, but the landing skids were incorporated into a considerably more substantial structure, each forming the lower member of a trussed girder structure resembling a sleigh, the upturned front end serving to support the biplane front elevators, behind which the rudder was mounted.
 A single fixed fin was mounted behind the wings on a pair of booms.
 Lateral control was not effected by wing-warping.
 Instead it used "balancing planes", each consisting of a pair of low aspect ratio surfaces, mounted at either end of a strut which was pivoted from the midpoint of struts connecting the wingtips.